Filippooss/MyBooks/README.md

 # MyBooks

-A book manager app that will allow you to save your favoratite books and search new ones.
+A book manager app that will allow you to save your favorite books and search new ones.